quarkusio/quarkus-super-heroes/rest-heroes/README.md

 scenario, if a broker wasn't used, the consumer's CI/CD would commit the contracts into this repository's source control.

 The Pact tests use the [Quarkus Pact extension](https://github.com/quarkiverse/quarkus-pact).
 This extension is recommended to give the best user experience and ensure compatibility.

+## End-to-End UI testing with Playwright
+The [application UI](#running-the-application) is tested using [Playwright](https://playwright.dev/java).
+We are using the [Quarkus Playwright extension](https://docs.quarkiverse.io/quarkus-playwright/dev) for this.

+During tests, the UI is loaded in a headless browser and interactions are tested during unit and integration tests.
+See [`UIResourceTests`](src/test/java/io/quarkus/sample/superheroes/hero/rest/UIResourceTests.java) and [`UIResourceIT`](src/test/java/io/quarkus/sample/superheroes/hero/rest/UIResourceIT.java) for details.

 ## Benchmarking with Hyperfoil
 There are some [Hyperfoil benchmarks](https://hyperfoil.io) in [this directory](hyperfoil).
 See [the README](hyperfoil/README.md) for more details.